informalsystems/quint/README.md

         * `.` instead of `!` when accessing a name in an instance.

  - *TNT should be easy to parse*:
-    - It uses a small set of syntactic rules.
+    - It uses a small set of syntactic rules (its ANTLR4 grammar is 120 SLOC).
     - It borrows the best practices from the programming languages.
     - It eliminates ambiguity in several operators (of tuples, records, sequences).